kekwork/terraform-provider-ip/README.md

 # Terraform Provider for IP

-The Terraform IP is a plugin for Terraform that allows to managed IP resources.
+The Terraform IP is a plugin for Terraform that allows to manage IP resources.
 This provider is maintained by [@KeisukeYamashita](https://github.com/KeisukeYamashita).

 ## Contributing